UKIIMEA-AWS-ProServe-Team/cfn-aws-demo/README.md

 # cfn-work

-## For demo purposes only - not for production - poor security.
+## For demo purposes only - not for production - poor security

 * Sets up VPC with 2 public subnets / AZ
 * Sets up Docker Swarm